Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Modeling estimation result

 Consistent reductions in DIC, WAIC, and LOOIC confirm the superior fit of the HBSGRP model, highlighting the added value of allowing speed and spacing effects to vary across intersections.
 The direction and magnitude of these coefficients provide insights into the mechanisms underlying COR.
-Relative speed and distance emerge as the dominant dynamics, influencing both the location ($\mu$) and scale ($\sigma$) parameters.
-For $\mu$, relative speed has a positive effect, indicating that larger speed differentials between vehicles sharply reduce 2D-TTC and intensify near-miss severity.
-In contrast, relative distance shows a negative effect, meaning shorter headways systematically elevate severity by limiting available buffer space for evasive action.
-For $\sigma$, both covariates carry negative signs, implying that high speeds and short distances compress variability, yielding consistently critical outcomes with little room for driver recovery through braking or swerving.
-Taken together, these results confirm that speed amplifies severity while short headways exacerbate risk and reduce variability, producing deterministic near-miss outcomes under constrained conditions.
-Fig.~\ref{fig:9} illustrates the spatial heterogeneity across intersections.
-While most locations show consistent trends, the I2 site exhibits unusually wide credible intervals for the $\mu$ effects and intervals exceeding zero for the $\sigma$ across the intercept, relative speed, and relative distance.
-This instability is attributable to I2’s small BM sample size, which weakens posterior precision and increases uncertainty in group-level effects.
-Despite localized uncertainty, the dominant intersection-level trend persists, with relative speed and distance exerting stable and significant effects on near-miss outcomes.
+Relative speed and distance emerge as the dominant dynamics, influencing both $\mu$ and $\sigma$ parameters.
+Relative speed exhibits a positive association with the location component and a negative association with the scale component (Fig.~\ref{fig:b12}, Fig.~\ref{fig:b22}), whereas relative distance exhibits a negative association with the location component and a negative association with the scale component (Fig.~\ref{fig:b15}, Fig.~\ref{fig:b25}).
+Taken together, these changes imply that higher closing-rate conditions and tighter spacing shift the fitted extreme distribution toward more critical tail behavior while simultaneously concentrating the distribution.
+Fig.~\ref{fig:9} illustrates the spatial heterogeneity across intersections, and the corresponding group-level posterior intervals are provided.
+While most locations show consistent trends, site I2 exhibits wider credible intervals for the location effects and less stable scale-related posteriors, attributable to its smaller BM sample size and the resulting weaker posterior precision.